-#1 Double Six Beach
+#1 Double Six Beach – Best for Swimming

 This beach is one of the more kid-friendly shores in Seminyak, and being shallow and free from corals, it’s safe for swimming.
 There is a small surf crowd here for beginners too.
-Double Six Luxury Hotel Seminyak right by the beach but you won’t have to worry about crowds stealing spots at the beach because the hotel is known for its amazing rooftop bar.
-All in all, it’s a perfect spot for families with young kids and teens.
+Double Six Luxury Hotel Seminyak is right by the beach, but you won’t have to worry about crowds stealing spots at the beach during the day – the hotel is known for its amazing rooftop bar.
+At sunset, is when the crowds come as everyone wants to see the glow over the horizon.

-#2 Petitenget Beach
+#2 Petitenget Beach – Best for Surf & Family

-#3 Seminyak Beach
+#3 Seminyak Beach – Best for People Watching

-#4 Batu Belig Beach
+#4 Batu Belig Beach – Best for Relaxation

 Swimming is welcomed here but watch out for rough waters and stay in sight of the safety flags.
 There are lifeguards here too!
-This beach sits closer towards Kerobokan which we’ll say again, needs to be on your radar.
+This beach sits closer towards Kerobokan, which needs to be on your radar.